 We follow the Tournament Directors Assocation rules when possible at all times.
 The Tournament Directors are to consider the best interest of the game and fairness as the top priority in the decision-making process.
 Unusual circumstances can on occasion dictate that decisions in the interest of fairness take priority over the technical rules.

-We deal promptly at 5:00PM.
-Please arrive by 4:45 so we can be ready to deal right at 5:00.
+We try to start as close 5PM as possible.
+Please arrive by 4:45 so we can be ready to deal at 5PM.
 Your first and last name will be entered into the Tournament Director program, which randomizes your seat assignments that is displayed on the monitor.
 The dealer to start shall be seat 1 of the table.
 Empty seats at the start should be skipped so there will be no dead small or big blinds.
 Each table should have 6-8 people at the start.
 We rotate the deal and the person just behind the dealer should shuffle the other set of cards so the next hand can start quickly.
 If you are unfamiliar or uncomfortable being the dealer, please say something to the table and someone else will deal for you.

 During the tournament, players will be moved from table to table based on the number of players at each table.
 Tables will be kept at even numbers at all times.
 When moving players, the player is randomly selected by the Tournament Director program.
 If you are moved into the spot between the dealer and the small blind, you must wait for the button to pass, otherwise you must take your next hand.

 There is no option to wait for the blinds to pass.

 When the number of players reaches 9 or below, all players will be consolidated to one final table.

-We have a blind clock on the large monitor, which should be in view of all people in the tournament.
+We have a blind clock on the TV monitor, which should be in view of all people in the tournament.
 This helps remind everyone what the current blinds are, how much time is left in that blind, and all other pertinent tournament information.
-The blind structure is below
+The blind structure is below.

 Here are some common ‘table etiquette’ items that we’d like everyone to be familiar with…